erisonliang/aki32-utilities/README.md

 <br>

-## 🌟 Machine Learning
+## 🌟 AI (Artificial Intelligence)

-Project for handling machine learning using ML.NET mainly.
+Project for handling AI.

+Mainly using ML.NET for Machine Learning.